 3. Accountability

 Leaders take responsibility for both their successes and failures.
 Emerging RN Leader points out that all nurses are personally accountable for their own actions and their role on the care team.
 Everyone must work together seamlessly to deliver the best patient care possible.
 Each member must take responsibility if something goes wrong.
-So, if a medical error occurs, Duke Global Health Institute suggests, consider it an opportunity for improvement in a “safety culture” environment.
+So, if a medical error occurs, Duke Global Health Institute suggests considering it an opportunity for improvement in a “safety culture” environment.

 4. Delegation